Shedding light on classical shadows: learning photonic quantum states: Photonic classical shadows

-The calculation of the matrix-form of the channel is a computationally demanding task that is discussed in Methods. \autoref{thm:informalSample,thm:informalComp} provide pessimistic upper bounds on the complexity of photonic classical shadows.
-In practice, the sample complexity and running time of the protocol can be significantly lower, as we demonstrate experimentally in the next section.
+We note that while \autoref{thm:informalSample,thm:informalComp} provide pessimistic upper bounds on the sample and time complexities of photonic classical shadows, in practice, the sample complexity and running time of the protocol can be significantly lower, as we demonstrate experimentally in the next section.
+Additionally, note that these bound still ensure efficiency for learning observable features of constant degree.

-Moreover, as the protocol allows one to express highly complex photonic state as a linear combination of Fock basis state evolved unitarily, \autoref{thm:informalSample,thm:informalComp} also hold for state produced e.g., by adaptive linear optics.